HexmosTech/Lama2/docs/Lama2/docs/explanation/l2format.md

 file@./helloworld.jpg
 ```

+!!!
+Note

-Note that *file path is relative to the request file.*
+    The *file path is relative to the request file.*

 ###  Cookies are sent as headers